 Maybe this last one is just my own perception of myself when I interact with other people, but I tend to feel just plain awkward.
 Whether it’s my movements or my choice of words or my conversation partner’s facial reactions, things just don’t seem to flow.

-Eventually, This Introvert’s Real Personality Comes Out
+When My Real Personality Comes Out

 Our ideas about the people whom we choose to get to know will shift naturally with time.
 Here are some of the aspects of who I am that might be revealed to you as you get to know me: